 Good defaults

-GOModel uses a good defaults philosophy.
+GoModel uses a good defaults philosophy.
 This means that the default settings should be enough to use it.

 How to override the default settings?